 Jejunal diverticulosis is a rare entity with variable clinical and anatomical presentations.
 Its reported incidence varies from 0.05% to 6%.
 Although there is no consensus on the management of asymptomatic jejunal diverticular disease, some complications are potentially life threatening and require early surgical treatment.
 We report a case of an 88-year-old man investigated for acute abdominal pain with a high biological inflammatory syndrome.
 Inflammation of multiple giant jejunal diverticulum was discovered at abdominal computed tomography (CT).
 As a result of the clinical and biological signs of early peritonitis, an emergency surgical exploration was performed.
 The first jejunal loop showed clear signs of jejunal diverticulitis.
 Primary segmental jejunum resection with end-to-end anastomosis was performed.
 Histopathology report confirmed an ulcerative jejunal diverticulitis with imminent perforation and acute local peritonitis.
 The patient made an excellent rapid postoperative recovery.
 Jejunal diverticulum is rare but may cause serious complications.
 It should be considered a possible etiology of acute abdomen, especially in elderly patients with unusual symptomatology.
 Abdominal CT is the diagnostic tool of choice.
 The best treatment is emergency surgical management.

-Axial CT image illustrating multiple diverticula (white arrows) developed on the mesenteric border of the jejunum, surrounded by inflammatory mesenteric fat.
+Figure 1 Axial CT image illustrating multiple diverticula (white arrows) developed on the mesenteric border of the jejunum, surrounded by inflammatory mesenteric fat.

-Multiplanar reconstructions on a sagittal view demonstrating a communication between the diverticula and jejunum (white arrow).
+Figure 2 Multiplanar reconstructions on a sagittal view demonstrating a communication between the diverticula and jejunum (white arrow).

-Inflamed giant jejunal diverticula on macroscopic operator view.
+Figure 3 Inflamed giant jejunal diverticula on macroscopic operator view.

 An 88-year-old male patient with a 6-year history of hypertensive terminal renal failure managed by hemodialysis was admitted for acute abdominal pain.
 Physical examination revealed right lower quadrant tenderness.
 C-reactive protein was 260 mg/L and white blood cell count was 19 g/L. There were no clinical or biological signs of bleeding.
 Abdominal computed tomography (CT) scan showed multiple small bowel giant diverticula, initially attributed to the ileum because of their localization in right iliac fossa.
-The diameters of these diverticula were between 3.5 cm and 6 cm and some showed clearly inflammatory infiltration (Figures and ).
+The diameters of these diverticula were between 3.5 cm and 6 cm and some showed clearly inflammatory infiltration (Figures 1 and 2).
 There was no pneumoperitoneum or intraperitoneal fluid.
-Emergency laparotomy confirmed the presence of inflamed diverticula on the proximal jejunal portion (Figure ).
+Emergency laparotomy confirmed the presence of inflamed diverticula on the proximal jejunal portion (Figure 3).
 Treatment was the resection of a 35-cm jeujunal segment, removing all visible diverticula.
 End-to-end anastomosis was performed.
 Histopathology report confirmed an ulcerative jejunal diverticulitis with some areas of perforation and acute local peritonitis.
 The patient made an excellent postoperative recovery with normalization of inflammatory parameters and rapid intestinal transit recovery.
 He was discharged on the 12th postoperative day.

 The present case shows an exemplary preoperative diagnosis and the surgical management of jejunal diverticula in its typical presentation.

 The difficulty is that diverticular small bowel disease is an uncommon entity with an incidence between 0.05% and 6%.
 Jejuno-ileal diverticulosis remains asymptomatic in about 80% of cases, but chronic clinical manifestations may be under-or misdiagnosed with dyspepsia and irritable bowel syndrome.
 The mean age of symptomatic patients is up to 60 years in all reported studies.
-Only less than 10% of the affected individuals develop acute complications such as inflammation, perforation, hemorrhage and obstruction[4
+Only less than 10% of the affected individuals develop acute complications such as inflammation, perforation, hemorrhage and obstruction.

 Complicated jejuno-ileal diverticulosis is generally present in elderly males with non-specific unexplained central abdominal pain, associated with clinical and biological septic syndrome.
 Some cases have a history of chronic symptoms such as vague abdominal discomfort, fullness, recurrent central and upper abdominal cramping pain caused by pseudo-obstruction or bacterial overgrowth.
 Yet the diagnostic accuracy of complicated acute jejunal diverticulosis based on simple clinical evaluation is still extremely poor[5,6].

 Radiology-proven complicated presentations of jejuno-ileal diverticulosis require emergency surgical management.
 Emergency resection of perforated, inflamed, bleeding or obstructed bowel segment with primary anastomosis is safe and gives the best outcome.